 SymBio completed domestic phase I clinical trial of rigosertib (oral, without supplements) for the indication of high-risk MDS in June 2015.
 In FY12/16, the company launched phase I clinical trials to confirm the safety of the drug in combination with azacitidine for treatment of high-risk MDS.
-However, patient enrollment has not started because of delayed supply of the study drug from Onconova Therapeutics.
-The company plans to participate in global phase III trials conducted by Onconova in FY12/19 after completion of the phase 1 trials.
+However, patient enrollment had not started because of delayed supply of the study drug from Onconova Therapeutics.
+After the supply of the study drug resumed in June 2017, the company restarted the domestic phase I clinical trial to confirm the safety of the drug at high doses (an additional requirement for phase III trials conducted by Onconova in the US for the indication of untreated and relapsed/refractory high-risk MDS).
+After establishing safety in the phase I trial, the company plans to resume the trial of the drug in combination with azacitidine and participate in global phase III trials conducted by Onconova in FY12/19.